-In Part 6, we discussed handling failures via Hinted Handoff & Replica Synchronization.
+In our previous post, How to handle failures in DynamoDB – An inside look into NoSQL, we discussed handling failures via Hinted Handoff & Replica Synchronization.
 We also talked about the advantages of using a Sloppy Quorum and Merkle Trees.

 In this last & final part of the series, we will look into Membership and Failure Detection.

 In any production environment, node outages are often transient.
 But it rarely signifies permanent failure and hence there is no need for repair or rebalancing the partition.
 On the other hand, manual errors might result in the unintentional startup of new DynamoDB nodes.
 A proper mechanism is essential for the addition and removal of nodes from the DynamoDB Ring.
 An administrator uses a tool to issue a membership change command to either add/remove a node.
 The node that picks up this request writes into its persistent store the membership change request and the timestamp.

 A gossip-based protocol transfers the membership changes and maintains a consistent view of membership across all nodes.
 Each node contacts a peer chosen at random every second and the two nodes efficiently reconcile their persisted membership change histories.
 Partitioning & placement information also propagates via the gossip-based protocol and each storage node is aware of the token ranges its peers are responsible for.
 This allows each node to forward a key’s read/write operations to the right set of nodes directly.

 Ring Membership (Credit)

 It’s best to explain with an example: An administrator joins node

 A to the ring.
 He then joins node